WDI-DTLA-41/project_01_build_a_game/readme.md

 - Built with HTML, CSS, and JavaScript

 **Getting Started**
-- Click the SPIN button to start the game
+- Press the SPIN button to start the game
 - Three matching slots = WIN
+- Press Play Again to reset bet total and start another turn
 - See what happens when you click the TRY button

 **Next Steps**
+- Add Betting & Point Counter
 - Mobile Version
 - More animations/audio (explosions, etc.)
 - Add Player 2 Option
-- Add Betting & Point Counter

 **A working game, built by An**
 - :octocat: [GitHub](http://github.com/SecretAgentAn)